MengBanana/Department_OODesign/README.md

 array is full In C++, elements of an array of pointers are initialized to nullptr using a declaration like new Person*maxMembers with parens after the square brackets.

-Individual Course, Section,and Person objects are added but not deleted in this assignment.
+Individual Course, Section,and Person objects are added but not deleted.
 Fully implment the destructors for all classes because a Department can be deleted, which in turn causes all of the other objects to be deleted.
 Course creates and deletes its Section elements, but does not delete the Department that it references.
 A Section aggregates Persons associated with Course, so its destructor should not delete them.
 Department creates the Person and Department objects it adds, so it should delete them in its